django-cms/djangocms-template/README.md

 djangocms-template project is usable by itself.
-You can follow the setup instructions to try it out.
+You can follow the local setup instructions to try it out.

 Divio Integration Setup